Virtual Conference 2021

 - Oral History in the Media: Documentary Film, Radio, and Digital Storytelling

 - Oral History, Media, and Interviewing: Confession, Testimony, and Intimacy

 - Oral History, Citizenship and State Media: Nation, Narrative, and Identity

 - Oral History and Journalism: Reporting and Remembering Conflict and Disasters

 - Memories of (the) Media: Film, Books, TV, Radio, Theatre, Music.

-- Oral Histories of the Media (professions, organisations and companies)
+- Oral Histories of the Media Professions and Companies

 - Archiving, Preservation and Re-use of Oral Histories in the Media

 For more information, please contact the conference organiser at firstname.lastname@example.org